 On March 28, 2019, Governor Michelle Lujan Grisham signed legislation designating Los Luceros (formerly a Historic Property) as a State Historic Site, thus securing funding, staffing, and preservation of the site in perpetuity.

-Join Mesa Prieta Petroglyph Project for a Lecture by Ethan Ortega hosted at Los Luceros Historic Site.
+Join Mesa Prieta Petroglyph Project for a Lecture by Ethan Ortega hosted virtually at:

-In the interest of public health, Marilyn has decided to cancel her live-performance in Santa Fe.
-She’ll be live-streaming the sewing from the Her Flag Facebook and Instagram pages at the set time of the event.
+In the interest of public health, Marilyn Artus has decided to cancel her live performance in Santa Fe.
+Instead, she’ll be live-streaming the sewing from the Her Flag Facebook and Instagram pages at the set time of the event.

 Founder, artist Marilyn Artus, sews each state’s stripe, which was designed by a woman artist in that state, onto the flag at a live event in each capital city.
 This is her “love letter” to all the men and women who worked to pass the 19th amendment and she uses it as a platform to encourage women to exercise their right to vote that so many fought for just 100 years ago.